-The Citizenship Academy promotes the human person dignity in its own diversity, multiculturality and interculturality, the deepening of democracy and the construction of a universally free, fair, conscientious, critical thinking, solidary and fraternal society.
+Citizenship Academy promotes the deepening of democracy, human dignity in all its diversity, multiculturalism, interculturalism, and the building of a universally free, fair, conscious, critical, and solidarity-based society.

 Origin